ztffn/Jellyfin-Roulette/README.md

    - **🍿 Surprise Me!** - Triggers slot animation and selects random unwatched item
    - **🎞️ Show List** - Opens normal playlist view
 3. Click "Surprise Me!" to watch the animation
-4. Click "▶️ Watch Now" to navigate to the selected item
+4. Click "🎬 Play it!" to navigate to the selected item

 **Tip:** Enable browser sound to hear the satisfying audio ticks!